2016 I Love Memphis Volunteering and Giving Guide

 What they do: The MCIL is an integrated community that equally welcomes all members, and advocates for and supports people with disabilities so they may live independently.

-What they do: The MGLCC provides a safe, welcoming space for Memphis’ gay, lesbian, bi and transgendered community.
+What they do: OUT Memphis (formerly Memphis Gay and Lesbian Community Center) provides a safe, welcoming space for Memphis’ gay, lesbian, bi and transgendered community.
 They provide free HIV testing, support groups, counseling referral, and support to LBTQ youth in need of support and care.

 What they do: The MOSD focuses on developing listening and spoken language skills for thousands of children with hearing loss.